 Do you want to engage in meaningful globally-minded service work?
 Volunteering at ASRI means investing your time where conservation and community health meet hand-in-hand in Sukadana, Indonesia.
-Gunung Palung National Park is home to 10% of remaining Bornean orangutans, and is surrounded by 60,000 community members whose lives depend on the rain forest ecosystem.
+Gunung Palung National Park is home to 10% of remaining Bornean orangutans and is surrounded by more than 60,000 community members whose lives depend on the rain forest ecosystem.

 Health In Harmony recruits skilled volunteers to work alongside staff at ASRI in West Kalimantan, Indonesia.
 Starting with just two volunteers in 2007, our program has grown exponentially with over 200 volunteers sent to ASRI to date.
 Our volunteer’s specialties are diverse, ranging from medical practitioners, nurses, dentists, photographers, and engineers to organic farmers, restoration biologists, and animal husbandry specialists.
 Yet they are all connected by the belief and understanding that human health and environmental health are inextricably linked.